 Be it for privacy reasons or to avoid stalkers, knowing how to leave your name blank on your profile can be helpful.
-To do this, you will have to use a unique character in your name field that Twitter doesn’t recognize.
+To do this, you must use a unique character in your name field that Twitter doesn’t recognize.
 This will allow you to leave your name blank without returning an error.

 If you’ve always wondered how you can avoid displaying your name on Twitter, you’ve come to the right place.
 Just read on to find out how!

 Sometimes, we may want to avoid displaying anything under our profile name.
 This may be for privacy reasons.
 Alternatively, it may also be necessary for institutional or organizational profiles.
 Perhaps your advertising campaign calls for the name to be left blank.
-Whatever your reasons, it’s not hard to get this done on Twitter.
+Whatever your reasons, getting this done on Twitter is not hard.

 The method we will present is not official and is really just a workaround.
 As a result, there’s a slight chance that Twitter might recognize this loophole and fix it later.

 You may want to leave your name blank for a variety of reasons.
 The most natural of which might be for the added privacy.
 Some people might have had a negative experience on the platform, perhaps coming under the predatory activities of stalkers, bullies, etc.

 Consequently, they may want to opt out of showing their names together to protect their real identity.
 There also might be some creative reasons why you may not want to show a name.
 This could include creative marketing messages that you want to get across.